susestudio/studio-help/200_create/150_appliance-formats.md

 drive, or act as rescue systems for computers with a corrupted hard drive or file system.

-**Preload ISO (.iso)**
-This is an ideal format if you planning to do installations on physical machines, when you do not require a 'live' experience (running from the media *without installing*).
+**Preload ISO (.iso)** and **Preload USB stick image** These are ideal formats if you planning to do installations on physical machines, when you do not require a 'live' experience (running from the media *without installing*).
 Your appliance's disk image will be wrapped in a simple bootable installer that asks only which hard disk to install to.
-Your installation media can be prepared on any existing OS by simply burning the .iso file to disc.
+Your installation media can be prepared on any existing OS by simply burning the .iso file to disc (Preload ISO) or by writing it to an USB stick (Preload USB stick image).

 ##Virtual formats##